xmos/sw_usb_audio/doc/rst/drivers.rst

     - In order to support UAC 2.0 on Windows versions earlier than 10
     - The built-in Windows support is typically designed for consumer audio devices, not for professional audio devices
-    - The built in drivers support sound APIs such as WSAPI, DirectSound, MME, but not ASIO.
+    - The built in drivers support sound APIs such as WASAPI, DirectSound, MME, but not ASIO.

 The XMOS USB Audio Reference design is tested against *Thesycon USB Audio Driver for Windows*.
 This includes the following feature-set/benefits: